 They fast many days of the year, so it is possible that even supermarkets may offer it, you don’t find meat or animal products in local places, and you will have to stick to vegetarian places, which is not a bad idea sometimes.
 Raw meat is a classic on holidays and celebrations (I love it but it always makes me sick!).

 Injera, as I said before, is the base bread, but be aware of its acidity.
 Too much can bother the newcomer’s stomach, and to get used to it will take some time.
 The brown one is healthier in iron and the white one is easier to eat for delicate intestines like mine.

 There are some international restaurants in town.
 Be aware that some ingredients are really difficult or expensive to find: olive oil, fish and seafood, real chocolate, cheese, cold meats, wines, etc.

-Bottled water is advised against tap water for the risk of cholera outbreaks, typhoid and other water related diseases.
-Power cuts can damage food that need to be refrigerated (for example, dairies; be aware).
+Bottled water is advised against tap water for the risk of cholera outbreaks, typhoid, and other water-related diseases.
+Power cuts can damage food that needs to be refrigerated (for example, dairies; be aware).